Soybeans, corn edge higher; improved U.S. weather limits gains - Up News Info

 Article content

-SINGAPORE — Chicago soybean and corn futures on Monday recouped some of last week’s steep losses, although gains were limited as forecasts of wet weather in key U.S. growing areas raised the prospect of higher supplies.
+SINGAPORE — Chicago soybean and corn futures rose on Monday as bargain buying after last week’s steep losses supported prices, although gains were limited by forecasts of wet weather in key U.S. growing areas.

 “There are lot of cross currents at the moment which are pulling prices in different directions,” said Phin Ziebell, agribusiness economist at National Australia Bank in Melbourne.